 Build one yourself!
 The original OpenXC design was built on a chipKIT development board and is still fully supported.
 The design is open-source and posted below, along with instructions on how to assemble all the required parts.

 The VI is a open source reference design for a "dongle" style vehicle interface that connects directly to the diagnostic port with no cable.
 Ford created this design and manufactured a small quantity to seed the developer community.
-If you have an idea for an OpenXC application and this hardware would help, submit a request to receive one of these prototypes.
+If you have an idea for an OpenXC application and this hardware would help, you can buy the hardware

 The reference VI is not as compact as the C5, but it is open source hardware, so you are free to use or modify this design in your own hardware, and it connects to both the CAN1 and CAN2-1 bus pins (and with a small modification can connect to CAN2-2).

 CrossChasm has graciously made the C5 available for purchase from their website, and contributed code to the VI firmware to support their platform.
 The device on the left is Bluetooth only.
 The devices on the right is 3G Modem only.
 Both devices have the exact same programming interfaces.
 See the vi-firmware documentation for more details on configuration options.

 The C5 is a very compact interface, so it's great for fleet deployments.
 It connects to the CAN1 bus pins only with the default cable.
 A crossover cable is needed to access a secondary CAN bus.